 Fundrise not only offers unprecedented access to private market real estate, but also diversification within the asset class.
 With Fundrise, you can access investment portfolios containing dozens of real estate assets diversified across commercial and residential property types, debt and equity investment structures, as well as geographically across the US.

 We built Fundrise to make diversifying into private market real estate faster and easier.
-Learn how Fundrise can help you diversify your portfolio today, and how you can get startetd here.
+Learn how Fundrise can help you diversify your portfolio today.